AdobeDocs/learning-manager.en/help/migrated/deployment-guide/introduction.md

    * **Recurrence**: Specify whether you want to send the feedback reminder every day, every week, or every month.
 You can also specify for how many weeks you want the reminder to be sent.

 1. Click the tick mark to save your reminder settings.
 1. After you finalize all the feedback settings, click **[!UICONTROL **Save**]**on the upper-right corner of the page.

 ## Configure L3 Feedback: {#configurel3feedback}

-L3 Feedback contains the questions that are sent to a learner’s manager after the learner completes a course.
+L3 Feedback contains the questions that are sent to a learner's manager after the learner completes a course.
 L3 Feedback enables an administrator to track changes in the behavior or skill of a learner over time.
 To configure this feedback, on the Feedback page, click the ****[!UICONTROL L3 Feedback]**** tab.
 You see one, default question.
 The manager must answer this question using a five-point rating scale.

 ![](assets/configure-l3-feedback.png)